asizikov/asizikov.github.io/content/blog/2016-01-10-full-stack-ci-for-free.md

 * Using UI
 * By placing [AppVeyor.yml](https://www.appveyor.com/docs/appveyor-yml) file to the root of the repository.

-First option is good for testing, but committing configuration file to the repository gives you ability to track versions.
+First option is good for testing, but committing a configuration file to the repository gives you the ability to track versions.

 ## The goal

-As I already mentioned, I work in a feature branch and I want to make sure that build is not broken.
+As I already mentioned, I work in a feature branch and I want to make sure that the build is not broken.
-That means that build server constantly compiles and packs code.
+That means that the build server constantly compiles and packs code.
-However code in a feature branch is most likely unstable and it's better not to publish it to the official feed.
+However, code in a feature branch is most likely unstable and it's better not to publish it to the official feed.

-On the other hand when the feature is complete, tested, and merged to `develop` branch I'm more than happy to publish prerelease package.
+On the other hand, when the feature is complete, tested, and merged to `develop` branch I'm more than happy to publish a prerelease package.
 I'm dogfooding anyway.

-External pull requests are different story.
+External pull requests are a different story.
 The build process must be triggered (how else can I be sure that it's safe to accept it?).
 But I don't want to have any packages created.

 Let's summarise it: